 Bob Hale worked for more than three decades in the steelmaking industry, retiring from Stelco Inc. of Hamilton, Ontario in 2006 as Manager in the steelmaking division.
 He also contributed to the industry in the role of Chair and Past Chair of the Niagara Chapter of the Iron and Steel Society.
-Mr. Hale serves at KDH as the Co-Chair of the Patient and Family Advisory Committee (PFAC) and is past Chair of the Quality and Safety Committee of the Board of Directors; he became an ex-officio member of the Board in June 2019.
-On the provincial stage, he is a founding member of the Ontario Minister of Health and Long-Term Care’s Patient and Family Advisory Council.
+Mr. Hale serves at KDH as the Co-Chair of the Patient and Family Advisory Committee (PFAC); as such, he became an ex-officio member of the Board in June 2019.
+Mr. Hale currently serves on the Governance Committee of the Board and is past Chair of the Quality and Safety Committee.
+On the provincial stage, he was a founding member of the Ontario Minister of Health and Long-Term Care’s Patient and Family Advisory Council.
 Mr. Hale holds a Bachelor of Technology degree in Industrial Engineering from Ryerson University and a diploma in Business Administration from St. Lawrence College.
 He moved to the North Grenville area in 2008, and some time afterward underwent a successful total knee replacement surgery at KDH; this experience inspired him to become involved with the hospital in 2016 when the organization issued a call for Patient and Family Advisors.
 Mr. Hale brings to both the PFAC and the Board his experience as a patient and a keen desire to make a difference for other patients and their families.

 Kemptville District Hospital welcomed Frank Vassallo as its Chief Executive Officer on October 5, 2015.
 Mr. Vassallo brings more than two decades of experience in both private and public health service administration to KDH.
 Previously he served as Vice President of OntarioMD and President of healthcare consultancy Synergy Health Service Solutions Inc. His public sector experience includes three positions with the Ontario Ministry of Health and Long-Term Care, most recently as Director, Planning and Support, for the Central South Region.
 Mr. Vassallo has a Master’s degree in Health Services Administration from Dalhousie University and a Master’s degree in Communication Management from McMaster University and Syracuse University.